Charlotte-Thomas/Mon-Gods/README.md

 We were happy with the overall funcionality of our website, however, there were a few things that we would have added.
 In particular:

-- When a user adds a new spot, provide functionality so that they can upload a beach/spot name to identify the location, rather than te longitude and latitude (as this is a bit cumbersome or users).
+- When a user adds a new spot, provide functionality so that they can upload a beach/spot name to identify the location, rather than the longitude and latitude (as this is a bit cumbersome for users).
 - Mobile design.
 - Improve the visual design and functionality of the map feature.
 - We would have expanded the seed database to include more spots around the world.